Like this article? Spread the word

 So what is a preorder?

-Here are a few ways online store will use Preorders:
+Here are a few ways online stores will use Preorders:

 1. Preorders for Book Sales